Coconuts can get around, and weight ratios don't even enter into it.

 Coconuts come from one of several plants that spread themselves using drift seeds

 , which can travel for thousands of miles over by floating in the ocean until they land on distant shores.
-If a coconut fell into the ocean, its buoyant husk would allow it to travel wherever the ocean currents led it.
+If a coconut falls into the ocean, its buoyant husk allows it to travel wherever the ocean currents lead it.

 , located in modern-day England?

 To answer that, we need to take a look at where coconuts grow, and how ocean currents work.

 Ocean currents have been known to spread debris to locations far away from its point of origin.
 One noteworthy example comes from 1992, when a shipping crate containing 28,000 rubber ducks was lost at sea near Hong Kong

 .
 The ducks traveled across the currents for years, washing up on the shores of Australia, Argentina, Alaska, Washington state, New England, and eventually the east coast of England itself.

 After falling off the ship, the rubber ducks were swept along by the Kuroshio Current